 View from Dolenje near Ajdovščina (45.87N, 13.90E, 83 m.n.m.) towards Otlica

-Aerosol transport in the troposphere and other atmospheric properties are being studied using a Mie and a Raman lidar system, which measure various types of backscattering of short laser pulses on aerosols and molecules of air.
-Otlica Mie lidar provides information on optical properties of the troposphere above the Vipava valley, Karst plateu and the Bay of Trieste up to the distances of about 40 km from the lidar site, based on which the areas with increased aerosol concentrations can be identified.
-Further information regarding aerosol origin and microscopic properties can be obtained by the use of meteorological models for the backtracking of their transport trajectories.
+Aerosol transport in the troposphere and other atmospheric properties such as air-mass flow can be studied by lidar systems, which measure various types of backscattering of short laser pulses on aerosols and molecules of air.
+Otlica observatory hosts an 3D scanning Mie lidar operating at the wavelength of 1064nm, which provides information on optical properties of the troposphere above the Vipava valley, Karst plateu and the Bay of Trieste up to the distances of about 10 km from the lidar site.

-An example scan using the Mie lidar showing a layer of clouds at about 8 km above the sea level.
+An example of the temporal scan using our Mie lidar showing the evolution of atmospheric structure up to 10 km above the surface.